About The Self-Help Build Housing Program

 Since Housing Resources established the program in 1997, over 350 homes in Mesa County and surrounding areas have been built, providing affordable homeownership and helping to develop strong stable community bonds.

-The benefits that the Self-Help Housing program provides to families and individuals is substantial!
+The benefits that the Self-Help Build Housing Program provide to families and individuals is substantial!

 Here is what to expect in a Self-Help home: